PamelaJordanova66/emailMarketing/README.md

 php artisan migrate
 add mail variables in .env
 create a user
-create a template then group then the customers
+create a template, a group and customers

 ### Command